jamesahorne/milestone-4/README.md

 ## UX
 ### User Stories
 - As a user wanting to buy a product, on the home page I click the Buy A Ticket button which takes me to the Buy Tickets page.
 This can also be achieved via the Buy Tickets link in the navigation bar.
 I select the product I would like to buy, which takes me to the Cart page.
-I click through to the Checkout page, fill out the payment details and pay.
+I click through to the Checkout page, fill out the payment form and pay.
 - As a user wanting to post a feature, after buying a product as above, I select Feature and fill out the ticket form with correct details and submit.
 - As a user wanting to upvote a feature, after buying a product as above, I select Upvote and choose a feature to upvote and click the upvote button attached to that feature.
 - As a user wanting to post a bug, after selecting Bug on the Buy Tickets page, I fill out the ticket form with the correct details and submit.